Breakfast-for-Pigeons/PiGlow/README.md

 # PiGlow
 These are the programs that I wrote for the PiGlow.
+There'e over 40 of them.
 These programs require benleb's Pyglow module (https://github.com/benleb/PyGlow) that I got by following the instructions on this github page: https://github.com/raspberrypilearning/piglow.
 Once you follow those setup instructions, you can run my programs.